Information on the different ways to get certificates for births, deaths, marriages and civil partnerships.

 The Same Day Service takes priority

-Please bear in mind that family research will not take priority over more urgent applications such as birth certificates for passport applications, marriage certificates for legal purposes, etc. unless you are using our same day service.
+Urgent applications take priority over family research.
+This includes birth certificates for passport applications and marriage certificates for legal purposes unless you choose our same day service.
 A standard ancestral research application can sometimes take as long as three weeks to process.